Neil Young’s maudlin masterpiece still sounds great after all these years

 The album opens with the upbeat and lively “Walk On,” where Neil laments about the way some people put him down, and I quote: “I hear some people’ve been talking me down/Pick up my name, pass it round/They don’t mention the happy times/They do their thing, I do mine.”
 In other words, fuck off.
 I’m quite content with who I am and what I do thank you very much.

-“See the Sky About to Rain” is a melancholy piece, and is what I would describe as a dysfunctional pop song, which is probably why I like it so much.
+The melancholic “See the Sky About to Rain” is what one could describe as a dysfunctional pop song, which is probably why this particular enjoys it so much.
 Neil’s plaintive vocals hover over a fragile electric piano, that sounds like it’s about to fall apart, not unlike the song itself, as if Young is trying to hold it all together without having a nervous breakdown in the process.

 The entire Manson episode no doubt freaked a lot of people out (The Beach Boys included), and on “Revolution Blues” Young reminds us of the extent to which it spooked the entire concept of America, a continent built upon violence and bloodshed.
 And yet it must have seemed unimaginable to a populace that was by and large civilised and decent that such an act could take place.